Juniata College

 Liberal arts college in Huntingdon, Pennsylvania, U.S.

-Juniata College (/ˌdʒu:ni'ætə/) is a private liberal arts college in Huntingdon, Pennsylvania.
+Juniata College (/ˌdʒu:ni'ætə/) is a private liberal arts college in Huntingdon, Pennsylvania, United States.
 Founded in 1876 as a co-educational normal school, it was the first college started by members of the Church of the Brethren.
 It was originally founded as a center for vocational learning for those who could not afford formal education.

 History

 19th century

 "Huntingdon Normal School", a normal school, was established by a young Huntingdon physician, Andrew B. Brumbaugh, and his two cousins, Henry and John Brumbaugh.
 Henry provided a second-story room over his local print shop for classes, while John lodged and fed the college's first teacher, Jacob M. Zuck.
 Andrew was to "provide students and furniture".
 Juniata's first classes were held on April 17, 1876, with professor Zuck teaching Rebecca Cornelius, Maggie D. Miller, and Gaius M. Brumbaugh (the only son of physician Andrew Brumbaugh).

 In 1877, the school changed its name to the "Brethren Normal School".
 At this time, Zuck also discussed adding a "Scientific Course" and issuing "Certificates of Graduation".
 In 1879, classes were moved into Founder's Hall, the school's first permanent building on the present-day campus then only known as "The Building".
 On May 11 of same year, Jacob Zuck died from pneumonia at age 32, which he probably caught from sleeping in the then unfinished Founders Hall without a heater.
 James Quinter was then chosen to lead the school as the school's first president.

 In 1894, due to a ruling at the Brethren Church's Annual Meeting against using the term "Brethren" in naming a school, the college's name was changed to "Juniata College" for the nearby Juniata River.
 This was made the school's legal name two decades later in 1896.

 In 1895, Martin Grove Brumbaugh (1862-1930), of Huntingdon County, Pennsylvania, an 1881 graduate from the Brethren Normal (Huntingdon Normal), took over the presidency of Juniata College, leading the growing institution until 1910.
 He later became the 26th Governor of Pennsylvania.
 Governor Brumbaugh returned to Huntingdon and Juniata College in 1924 to again assume the office of college president, which he held until his death, six years later, in March 1930, while on vacation in North Carolina.